ZhongJunhong/learngit/learngit.md

 In the first time pushing to remote repo, I specify parameter `-u` to **set the connection between remote `origin` branch and local `master` branch.**

-And the parameter `-u` can be skip in the future like:
+And the parameter `-u` can be skipped in the future like:

 ```shell
 $ git push origin master